Judaism and peace: Modern scholars

-Modern scholars

 Rabbi Moshe Avigdor Amiel (1883–1946), who was the Chief Rabbi of Tel Aviv, wrote that military restraint was an absolute demand of Torah law, for "Thou shalt not murder" applied irrespective of whether the victim was Arab or Jew, and was the basis of Jewish ethics.

 Israeli Chief Rabbi Shlomo Goren, who had served in the Israel Defense Forces as both paratrooper and chief chaplain, was instrumental in the formulation of the IDF official doctrine of ethics, and the concept of Purity of arms.
 He wrote:

 "Human life is undoubtedly a supreme value in Judaism, as expressed both in the Halacha and the prophetic ethic.
 This refers not only to Jews, but to all men created in the image of God."

 Violent tactics forbidden by Halakhah

 Jewish law prohibits the use of outright vandalism in warfare.
 It forbids destruction of fruit trees as a tactic of war.
 It is also forbidden to break vessels, tear clothing, wreck that which is built up, stop fountains, or waste food in a destructive manner.
 Killing an animal needlessly or offering poisoned water to livestock are also forbidden.

 Those few cases in the Bible in which this norm was violated are special cases.
 One example was when King Hezekiah stopped all the fountains in Jerusalem in the war against Sennacherib, which Jewish scholars regards as a violation of the Biblical commandment.

 According to Maimonides, on besieging a city in order to seize it, it must not be surrounded on all four sides but only on three sides, thus leaving a path of escape for whoever wishes to flee to save their life.
 Nachmanides, writing a century later, strengthened the rule and added a reason: "We are to learn to deal kindly with our enemy."